MattGThomas/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites will respond to the screen size changing while adaptive websites have hard break points and respond accordingly at each point.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is when we build a website for phones before building it for desktops, this is based around the asusmption most viewers will look at the web site from their phones more often than a computer.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it allows us to use rem units such as 1.8 to equal 18px.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessers compile css from multiple different files into 1 file that allows the css to be more readable and easier to keep up with.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The fact it complies all my -sometimes jumbled- css into something that is readable.
+Remembering the exact code to put into the terminal for the preprocessor to begin compiling.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.